GiggleWithMe/GettingDataProject/README.md

 ##Introduction
 First, thank you very much for taking the time to mark my assignment.
 Please, if you have time, jot down some constructive commentary at the end.
 It will be greatly appreciated.
+I have in many cases made the script intentionally verbose to make the process as clear as possible.
+I also try to clean teh kept objects as often as possible.

 ##Contents
 This repo contains four files: